Making A Difference

 Providing a Christian Stronghold

 The Pucusana Projects greatest hope is to provide Pucusana with its first thriving Evangelical Christian Church.
-We want to revive the Holy Spirit’s presence in this small fishing town through powerful worship, prayer and motivating Biblical preaching.
+We want to revive the Holy Spirit’s presence in this small fishing town through preaching the good news, providing powerful worship, encouraging prayer and teaching through discipleship.
 This is something the people of Pucusana have never seen or experienced.
-We hope to see Bible studies and small groups begin as fruits of this ministry and for many generations to be changed by the undeniable presence of God in Pucusana.

 Educate, Empower, Enable

-We want to provide Health education, Food Nutrition, Recycling, Environmental/Ocean Pollution alleviation, Parenting and Business courses to help these adults take steps toward better lives for themselves and their families.
-The purpose of these community projects and classes is to also help equip, encourage and enable adults living in Pucusana to be a part of positive community change and economic growth themselves.
+The purpose of these community projects and classes is to also help equip, encourage and enable children and adults living in Pucusana to be a part of positive community change themselves.

 We are continually taking donations for our community projects.
-Each project or class we provide costs around $3,000 a year.
+Each project we host costs around $500 per event and each class costs around $3,000 a year.

 Enabling Economic Growth

-We hope this program will encourage and enable the poor to start their own companies, expand, pay employees with benefits and work in accordance with the Law, not around it.
-Our goal is to bring more financial stability to the families in Pucusana outside of the local fishing industry.
-We also hope that this program enables more people, predominantly the nonworking women, to start their own companies.
+We hope these program will encourage and enable the poor to start their own companies, expand, pay employees with benefits and work in accordance with the Law, not around it.
+Our goal is to bring more financial stability to the families in Pucusana outside of the local fishing industry and tourism.
+We also hope that this program enables more people, predominantly the non-working single mothers, to start their own companies.

-We are still in the beginning stages of starting this course so your prayers toward us finding individuals and company partnerships is greatly appreciated.
-We hope to launch this program in Spring of 2021.
+We are still in the beginning stages of starting many of these courses, so your prayers toward us finding individuals and company partnerships is greatly appreciated.